blakehawkins/cocycle/README.md

 Getting Started
 ---------------

 Make sure you have an up-to-date Ruby, using a tool like [rbenv](https://github.com/sstephenson/rbenv/) can help.
 If you use Windows, developing in a POSIX environment on a virtual machine can save a lot of hassle.
+You will also need the PostgreSQL database server installed and running.

 Install the required gems with `bundle install` in the project route.
 You need a JavaScript runtime such as [Node.js](http://nodejs.org) to compile assets, see [the ExecJS README](https://github.com/sstephenson/execjs#readme).